shahzaibkamran/shahzaibkamran/README.md

 ## Books:

-- 📖 Think and Grow Rich by Napoleon Hill
+- 📖 Predictable Revenue: Turn Your Business Into a Sales Machine by Aaron Ross
 - 📖 The 7 Habits of Highly Effective People by Stephen Covey

 - 📕 Finished: